coreinfrastructure/best-practices-badge/doc/security.md

     This is a list of sites that are hardcoded into Chrome as being HTTPS only (some other browsers also use this list), so in many cases browsers will automatically use HTTPS (even if HTTP is requested).
-    If the web brower uses HTTP anyway, our CDN (Fastly) is configured to redirect HTTP to HTTPS.
+    If the web browser uses HTTP anyway, our CDN (Fastly) is configured to redirect HTTP to HTTPS.
     If our CDN is misconfigured or skipped for some reason, the application will also redirect the user from HTTP to HTTPS if queried directly.